SingularityKChen/dl_accelerator/README.md

 ### OpCode

 As the opcode map of [RISC-V user 2.2](https://github.com/riscv/riscv-isa-manual/blob/riscv-user-2.2/src/opcode-map.tex) shows, I choose the custom space of `custom-1`, so the opcode is `01_010_11`.
+If I use `RoCC` interface, I have to use the following instructions:

   | `INSTRUCTIONS` | `funct7` | `rs2` | `rs1` | `xd` \& `xs1` \& `xs2` | `rd`  | `opcode` |
   | -------------- | -------- | ----- | ----- | ---------------------- | ----- | -------- |